Tas Maritime Radio Network

 All bases are monitored by Golden Electronics Security on behalf of TMR from 1900 - 0700 hours for urgent calls only.

-The orange dots indicate HF installations.
+The orange dots in the above image indicate HF installations.
 The installation on Bruny Island utilises three fixed receivers tuned to the 4,6,& 8 mHz distress frequencies, while a high power transceiver is connected to a 40 metre vertical antenna.
 Snug Tiers has backup HF receiving capability and 2 high powered transmitters.

 HF radio waves reflect from the ionosphere which makes HF very susceptible to many factors (day/night, solar activity etc) and can suffer from more interference than VHF, but the rule of thumb is a higher frequency for greater range.
 We regularly hear Taupo Maritime Radio from New Zealand and assist them at times with relays to vessels.
 Vessels on long voyages can usually communicate with us well into the South Pacific and all the way to New Zealand.
 Often we provide vessels with radio checks in NSW, Victoria and SA – and have even picked up the US Coast Guard installation from Kodiak Alaska.